citta-lab/javascript/README.md

 19. Function short form: `array.forEach((element) => someFunction(element));` can be written as `array.forEach(someFunction)`.
 Where someFunction syntax looks like `const someFunction = (element) => { "do something" }`
 20. Logic to get `#` related string / value from the browser path. `const value = window.location.hash`; Note: `hashchange` listner can be used to trigger event based on url hash change.
 21. In javascript, every function is an instance of Function.
 Hence we can use Function as constructor (see #19 section for example ).
+22. Use `monomorphic` approach to optimize the code inline. i.e try to pass same datastructured arguments to methods so the engine can use cached `shape` (i.e hidden class) to refer the property value instead of creating or chaining shapes.

 ### Parts Unknown: